Is financial literacy a subject you want to change from a weakness to a strength? You can starting with three easy steps to better understand money.

 1. Write down the money topics you want to learn.
 Don’t choose trigonometry if you need addition or division.
 The basics are a great refresher.

 2. Select one topic from your list to begin.
-Perhaps it’s a class to understand your mortgage statement, interest charges, or something else you receive by mail each month.
+Perhaps it’s a class to understand your mortgage statement, interest charges, or documentation you receive by postal mail or email each month.

-3. Type the subject into your web browser to find instruction.
-Review the selections and choose a class that fits your lifestyle, one that’s hopefully available online 24 hours.
-That’s the availability of the online class I teach.
+3. Type the subject into your web browser to find a knowledge center.
+Review the selections and choose a course that fits your lifestyle, one that’s hopefully available online 24 hours.
+That’s the availability of several online classes I teach.